andrew-morris/fbpoke/README.md

 ## Summary

 A really sad script that checks your Facebook for pokes and automatically pokes people back.
 Code-wise, theres a lot of jagaloonery going on here.
 I'm passing a fake user-agent so facebook allows the connection, and I'm not using the facebook API, since they don't have a poke method.
 Also, you've got to store your creds in plaintext.
 Sorry bout that.
+Also, I 100% stole some of this code from the internet, and I'm really sorry, but it was so long ago and I have no idea where I got it from.
+Whoever you are, stranger, I owe you a beer and an apology.

 ## Usage